JokerL2/CryoAlign2/README.md

 CryoAlign2 is an alignment-based tool for global and local Cryo-EM density-map retrieval.
 It converts density maps into sampled point clouds, extracts structural keypoints, performs 3D alignment, and evaluates aligned maps using configurable similarity scores.

 Sampling is built into CryoAlign2.
-CPU convolution and local alignment can be accelerated with MPI, while CUDA sampling is available as an optional runtime mode.
+CPU convolution and local alignment can be accelerated with MPI.
+CUDA sampling is available as an optional runtime mode and can be combined with MPI mask alignment.

 ## Installation